wandb/fails/README.md

 ...
 ```

-## Run Failure Categorization Pipeline
+## Run FAILS

-Analyze evaluation failures and categorize them.
-The pipeline will ask for a Weave Evaluation URL, some context about your task, and the relevant columns that have been logged to Weave to help with the failure categorization.

 ```bash
 # Run with default model (Gemini 2.5 Pro)
 uv run fails/pipeline.py
 ```

+The pipeline will analyze evaluation failures and categorize them.
+The pipeline will ask for a Weave Evaluation URL, some context about your task, and the relevant columns that have been logged to Weave to help with the failure categorization.

 ## Additional options
 You can adjust the pipeline settings either via the env vars in `.env` or via cli arguments: